telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

 ####<a name="section3.3.1"></a>Java

 Oozie provides a Java API for custom Java clients development.
-There is a step-by-step example in this [offical link](http://oozie.apache.org/docs/4.0.0/DG_Examples.html#Java_API_Example) which is summarized here.
+There is a step-by-step example in this [official link](http://oozie.apache.org/docs/4.0.0/DG_Examples.html#Java_API_Example) which is summarized here.

 Add the following lines to your Maven based pom.xml in order to solve the dependencies: